ndronos/c-nomorph/Klemens.md

 there is an abundance of tools that solve big annoyances about C, but you have to hunt for them.
 And I mean *have to*: many of these tools are absolutely necessary to write without pain.
+If you aren't using a debugger (standalone or within an IDE), then you are imposing arbitrary hardship on yourself.